 The Company is seeking the approval from shareholders on the renewal of the above mandate for the purpose of possible fund raising exercise including but not limited to further placement of shares for working capital requirements.
-The Company did not exercise the mandate given by the shareholders at the 16th AGM held on 29 December 2020.
+The Company did not exercise the mandate given by the shareholders at the 17th AGM held on 26 November 2021.

-5. Resolution 7 - Proposed Renewal of Authority for Share Buy-Back
+5. Resolution 8 - Proposed Renewal of Authority for Share Buy-Back

-The Proposed Resolution 7, if passed, will empower the Company to purchase up to 10% of its total number of issued shares by utilising the funds allocated which shall not exceed the total retained earnings of the Company.
-Further information on the Proposed Share Buy-Back is set out in the Statement to Shareholders dated 29 October 2021, which is dispatched together with the Company's Annual Report 2021.
+The Proposed Resolution 8, if passed, will empower the Company to purchase up to 10% of its total number of issued shares by utilising the funds allocated which shall not exceed the total retained earnings of the Company.
+Further information on the Proposed Share Buy-Back is set out in the Statement to Shareholders dated 21 October 2022, which can be downloaded from www.rexit.com.